AriFordsham/GHCWiki/default-superclass-instances.md

 (**SLPJ** I don't understand this distinction clearly.)
 This proposal concerns the latter phenomenon, which is currently such a nuisance that Functor and Applicative are not superclasses of Monad.
 Nobody wants to be forced to write Functor and Applicative instances, just to access the Monad interface.
 Moreover, any proposal to refine the library by splitting a type class into depth-layers is (rightly!) greeted with howls of protest as an absence of superclass instances gives rise to breakage of the existing codebase.

+## The proposal

 Concretely, the proposal is to

 - Allow class declarations to include **default superclass instance delcaration** for some, none, or all of their given superclass constraints, provided all such instances have distinct classes.
 We say that superclasses with default implementations are **intrinsic** superclasses.
-Yes to
+"Yes" to

   ```wiki
       class Functor f => Applicative f where